One Month in Italy – Our Itinerary

 by

-When we started planning our first trip to Europe several years ago, we wanted to see it all!
-I had visited Europe once before, in college, but Grant had not (unless you count a 30-minute layover while he was in the Army, which we don’t).
+When we started planning our first trip to Europe, we wanted to see it all!
+I (Bonnie) had visited Europe once before, in college, but Grant had not (unless you count a 30-minute layover while he was in the Army, which we don’t).
 We knew we wanted to make the most of the long flight and spend as much time there as we could.
 Our thoughts wandered to France, Germany, Italy and everywhere in between and near and far!

 After much consideration, we decided to just focus on Italy.
 We knew we would enjoy the trip more if we had time to see some of the smaller towns.
 We absolutely made the best decision in this regard and that idea has shaped much of our travels since then.

-Here is our itinerary for how we spent one month in Italy, complete with our favorite sites and mistakes!
-We used Rick Steve’s Italy itinerary for inspiration, but definitely made changes to make it work for us and our length of time.
+This article covers our itinerary for how we spent one month in Italy, complete with our favorite sites and mistakes!
+We used Rick Steve’s Italy itinerary for inspiration but definitely made changes to make it work for us and our length of time.

 Among the Ruins of Ostia Antica